-The High Performance Handbook is a highly customizable blueprint for fat loss, muscle building, strength and athletic performance that belies its name, as it is a fully comprehensive system with manuals and hundreds of videos covering training and nutrition.
+The High Performance Handbook is a highly customizable blueprint for fat loss, muscle building, strength, and athletic performance that belies its name, as it is a fully comprehensive system with manuals and hundreds of videos covering training and nutrition.

-Written by highly knowledgeable author and world powerlifting champion Eric Cressey, it was designed to assist the widest possible range of people toward their goals with any available equipment.
+Written by a highly knowledgeable author and world powerlifting champion Eric Cressey, it was designed to assist the widest possible range of people toward their goals with any available equipment.

 Who Is It For?

 The High-Performance Handbook is designed for anyone regardless of age, fitness levels, and personal goals.
 The program was structured in a way to be effective for everyone in that it is highly customizable, offering a solid platform on which to build up your goals step by step.

 You should also check our Power Primer review.

 The program’s exhaustive video library demonstrates countless optional exercises to achieve the same results, regardless of equipment.
 The bottom line is that lack of a specific gear is not an obstacle for implementing the workouts.